logz56k/memory/README.md

 python3 SynthLAN.py --low 1024 --medium 10240 --high 51200
 ```

-The script expects WAV files in the `assets` directory.
-Because binary
+Place MP3 files in the `assets` directory with the following names:
-files are not stored in the repository, each sample is provided as a
-`[filename].wav.txt` file containing base64 data.
-Convert these text
+`low.mp3`, `medium.mp3`, `high.mp3`, and `error.mp3`.
+Binary media is not
-files back into `.wav` files before running SynthLAN.
+tracked, so add your own tracks before running SynthLAN.
 Use the
 `--no-audio` option if no audio device is available or you only want to
 see the terminal meter.
+Network levels are averaged over the last ten
+seconds so songs change based on sustained trends rather than instant
+spikes.